siris11/vehicle-parking-app/README.md

 # ParkNxt: Parking Management Application
-This is a web application designed to streamline parking lot management and reservations for both adminisand users.
+This is a web application designed to streamline parking lot management and reservations for both admin and users.

 # Demo :
 [Cick here to view the demo](https://drive.google.com/file/d/1h5pkJpwSGMF71U0dpJjQC3Ow2KmkrC-Y/view?usp=sharing)